Alestrix/venusos2influx/README.md

 Notable changes:
 - config file
-- triggering of sending of telemetry data from the battery - my VenusOS didn't publish any data unless I repetedly published an empty message to a certain topic.
+- triggering of sending of telemetry data from the battery - my VenusOS didn't publish any data unless I repeatedly published an empty message to a certain topic.

 ## Legal